Safety Information & Precautionary Measures

 Is the Stanford clinical site performing research tests and procedures?

-No, our research testing has been suspended in compliance with university policy.
+Research tests and procedures are being performed on a limited basis.
 Any samples that have already been collected have been stored for future use.

 Is the Stanford clinical site performing research analyses on existing data?